pgumeson-fabric/dotfiles/README.md

 # Contributing

-Let me know if you are interested in submitting PRs and I'll add you as a contributor:nerd_face:
+Let me know if you are interested in submitting PRs and I'll add you as a contributor. :nerd_face:

 ### Wishlist
 - [x] Backup home directory on first run